Histamine: Multiple sclerosis

-Histamine therapy for treatment of multiple sclerosis is currently being studied.
-The different H receptors have been known to have different effects on the treatment of this disease.
+Histamine therapy for treatment of multiple sclerosis was being studied as of 2010.
+The different H receptors have different effects on the treatment of this disease.
 The H_{1} and H_{4} receptors, in one study, have been shown to be counterproductive in the treatment of MS. The H_{1} and H_{4} receptors are thought to increase permeability in the blood-brain barrier, thus increasing infiltration of unwanted cells in the central nervous system.
 This can cause inflammation, and MS symptom worsening.
 The H_{2} and H_{3} receptors are thought to be helpful when treating MS patients.
 Histamine has been shown to help with T-cell differentiation.
-This is important because in MS, the body's immune system attacks its own myelin sheaths on nerve cells (which causes loss of signaling function and eventual nerve degeneration).
-By helping T cells to differentiate, the T cells will be less likely to attack the body's own cells, and instead, attack invaders.
+This is important because in MS, the body's immune system attacks its own myelin sheaths on nerve cells, which causes loss of signaling function and eventual nerve degeneration.
+By helping T cells to differentiate, the T cells are less likely to attack the body's own cells, and instead, attack invaders.